Mastering AWS VPC: A Step-by-Step Guide with Real-World Example

 • Private Route Table:

-• For the private subnet, create a separate route table with no internet access or route traffic through a NAT Gateway (for outbound internet access only).
+• Create a dedicated route table for the private subnet, without any internet access or routing traffic through a NAT Gateway (intended for outbound internet access only).

-• Create a NAT Gateway in the public subnet and associate it with an Elastic IP.
+• You will create a NAT Gateway in the public subnet and associate it with Elastic IP.

-• Update the Private Route Table to route internet-bound traffic from private subnet instances via the NAT Gateway.
+• Make a route in the Private route table to route the internet request of the private subnet instances to the NAT Gateway.

-• To establish communication between two VPCs, you can create a VPC Peering Connection.
+• To interact between two VPCs, you can set up a VPC Peering Connection.

-• Accept the request in the target VPC and update the route tables in both VPCs to allow traffic between the two CIDR ranges.
+• By accepting the request in the target VPC and updating the route tables in both VPCs to allow traffic between the two CIDR ranges.

-• Now, instances in both VPCs can communicate with each other using private IPs without passing through the internet.
+• Now, instances in both VPCs can communicate privately over the internet.

 7. Security Groups and NACLs